Curriculum Maps, Knowledge Organisers and Semester Plans

 The Youth Sport Award (YSA) is nationally recognised and awarded by Youth Sport Trust and the FA.

-All of the girls are planning and delivering a Girl’s Football Festival to our Primary Schools during National Girls Football Week!
+All of the girls planned and delivered a Girls Football Festival to our primary schools during National Girls Football Week!

 Football Activators sponsored by the FA and Youth Sport Trust